cdapio/coopr/coopr-docs/docs/source/guide/superadmin/chef-solo-automator-plugin.rst

 **coopr_packages**
 ------------------

-This cookbook provides a convient way to install, upgrade, or remove any number of Yum or Apt packages as part of your ``base`` service.
+This cookbook provides a convenient way to install, upgrade, or remove any number of Yum or Apt packages as part of your ``base`` service.
 Simply populate any of the following (default) attributes::

     node['coopr_packages']['debian']['install'] = []